 The Credit Union writes off amounts charged to the allowance account against the carrying value of an impaired loan when there is no realistic prospect of future recovery and all collateral has been realized.
-The Credit Union seeks to work with the Members to bring their accounts to a current status before taking possession of collateral.
-The arrears profile of the member is extinguished after six months if the Member has complied with any arrangements to bring the account to a current status and is continuing to stay current.
+The Credit Union seeks to work with the members to bring their accounts to a current status before taking possession of collateral.